Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP FOUR: Transfer the cooked chicken, using a slotted spoon or fish spatula, to a large plate and set aside while you make the rest of the recipe.

-STEP FIVE: If you have more than 1 to 2 tablespoons of liquid remaining in your skillet after you remove the cooked chicken, you will want to remove the excess liquid before adding the vegetables to sauté.
+STEP FIVE: If you have more than one to two tablespoons of liquid remaining in your skillet after you remove the cooked chicken, you will want to remove the excess liquid before adding the vegetables to sauté.

 vegetables added to the chicken